Gershman Mortgage Celebrates Scotsman Guide Recognition Across Branch Network

 A Strong Foundation in Lincoln

-Located just south of downtown at 8540 Executive Woods Drive, the Lincoln branch represents Gershman Mortgage’s longstanding investment in the Nebraska housing market.
+Located just south of downtown at 8250 Old Cheney Rd, Suite B, the Lincoln branch represents Gershman Mortgage’s longstanding investment in the Nebraska housing market.
 Known for its steady growth and affordability, Lincoln continues to attract new residents, professionals, and families, all of whom contribute to the city’s expanding demand for homeownership.

 Gershman Mortgage’s presence in the area offers borrowers access to an experienced lending team with deep knowledge of local market trends, regional regulations, and financial planning considerations unique to Nebraska.
 The branch has built strong relationships with local real estate professionals, builders, and financial advisors, fostering a collaborative environment that benefits clients from application to closing.